Mary's Danish

 Mary's Danish was an alternative rock band that was formed in Los Angeles, California in the late 1980s which released four albums, with the last in 1992.
-Mary's Danish blended a musical mixture of rock, funk, country and soul elements.
+Mary's Danish blended rock, funk, country and soul elements.

 Origins

 Named after a line in an old songwriting attempt, the band was led by two female lead singers, Gretchen Seager and Julie Ritter.
 David Archbold King and Matt Colleran played guitar, with Christopher Scott "Wag" Wagner on the bass, and James Oliver Bradley Jr. later replacing Nick Zeigler on drums.
 Colleran was replaced by Louis Gutierrez of Louis & Clark and The Three O'Clock.
 The band produced four albums, two with Chameleon Records and two with Morgan Creek Records.

-The Chameleon Records era and "Don't Crash The Car Tonight"
+The Chameleon Records era and "Don't Crash the Car Tonight"

 Their first album There Goes the Wondertruck was released in 1989.
 It featured the single "Don't Crash the Car Tonight" which gained the band an initial following.
 The band had some early success, and was chosen by Robert Hilburn of the Los Angeles Times as one of 1989's brightest newcomers.
 That same year they were listed by Rolling Stone as one of their "Top Five New Faces."
 The Hollywood Reporter referred to the band in a review as having "spirited anarchy and rocksolid musicianship."

 A live album was released later in the year titled Experience (Live + Foxy Lady).
-Unfortunately, they felt that the record label wanted consistent hit music, so they left the label in 1990.
+However, they felt that the record label wanted consistent hit music, so they left the label in 1990.